MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/SetupWorkflow/setting-up-workflow-notifications.md

 2. You set when and how users receive workflow notifications by filling the **Notification Schedule** window for each workflow user.
 For more information, see [How to: Specify When and How to Receive Notifications](../../BusinessFunctionality/Workflow/how-to-specify-when-and-how-to-receive-notifications.md).

 3. You set up the general content and layout of notifications, including notifications about overdue workflow responses, by setting up notification templates in the **Notification Templates** window.
-You can use the default templates provided with [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], or you can export, modify, and then reimport them.
+You can use the default templates provided with ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->, or you can export, modify, and then reimport them.
 For more information, see [How to: Manage Notification Templates](../../BusinessFunctionality/Workflow/how-to-manage-notification-templates.md).

 4. You set up specific content and rules of a workflow notification when you create the workflow in question.
 You do this by selecting options in the **Workflow Response Options** window for the workflow response that represents the notification.
 For more information, see step 9 in [How to: Create Workflows](../../BusinessFunctionality/Workflow/how-to-create-workflows.md).

- To send emails from [!INCLUDE[dyn_nav](../../ApplicationDesign/includes/dyn_nav_md.md)] using an SMTP server, you must fill the **SMTP Mail Setup** window.
+ To send emails from ADD INCLUDE<!--[!INCLUDE[dyn_nav](../../ApplicationDesign/includes/dyn_nav_md.md)]--> using an SMTP server, you must fill the **SMTP Mail Setup** window.
 For more information, see [How to: Set Up SMTP Email](../../BusinessFunctionality/Workflow/how-to-set-up-smtp-email.md).

 ## See Also
  [How to: Set Up Approval Users](../../BusinessFunctionality/Workflow/how-to-set-up-approval-users.md)